 How do you know if they’re competent in architectural design?

 The easiest way is to ask a potential vendor for examples, previous projects, and testimonials from clients.
 You can also visit the National Ornamental and Miscellaneous Metals Association (NOMMA) vendors list to skip the screening step.
-Their membership directory and buyer’s guide can be found here.

 Aside from competence within your industry, your value added partner should also have practical experience making aesthetic fabrication decisions, functional design tweaks, and installing the final product.